Master of Arts in Asian American Studies

 If judged deficient in undergraduate preparation in Asian American Studies, the student is required to take additional courses to meet the minimum requirements and should consult with a program advisor.

-The program consists of 30 units in five modules.
+The program consists of 30 units.
 No more than six units are allowed in Directed Reading or Special Study or a combination of both.
 A student must perform satisfactorily in the first year of graduate study by maintaining a minimum grade of B in all courses taken toward the degree or be subject to dismissal.
 CR/NC units are not acceptable towards the degree.
 A graduate student in good standing must maintain a B (3.0) GPA throughout the course of study.

 Written English Proficiency Requirement

 Students must demonstrate proficiency in written English adequate for graduate study prior to admission by submitting a writing sample and Personal Statement with their application.
 Students deemed not meeting the Level One requirement may be admitted conditionally, but will be required to improve their writing skills by completing AA S 697 and/or ETHS 300GW.
 All entering graduate students will be further required to confirm their Level One written English proficiency by passing core seminars taken in the first year with a grade of B– or better.

 Ability to do scholarly writing in AAS shall be demonstrated by means of Level Two assessment of the Master’s Thesis or written portions of other types of Culminating Experience project at the time of submission and as a condition of approval of the Culminating Experience project.

 Theory and Research Methods in Asian American Studies

 Intensive training in research methodologies as well as data analysis—in both the humanities and social sciences—to develop critical and analytical skills in Asian American Studies as a discipline of inquiry.

 Seminars in Asian American Studies